dcgza3326VictoriaRamos/mon/README.md

 Added proper error handling
 Updated README with new instructions - v4.5.5
-Added new feature for better user experience - v10.5.0
+Added new feature for better user experience - v10.5.0 Updated README with new instructions - build 381